adamsiwiec1/StockSMSResponseSystem/README.md

 **Overview:**

 To build on my StockScraper alert system, I implemented functionality that allows the user to control the script using text messages.
-Throughout the process I familiarized myself with two popular VoIP/SMSoIP, Twilio and Plivo.
+Throughout the process I familiarized myself with two popular VoIP/SMSoIP platforms, Twilio and Plivo.
 The program allows the user to add stocks to their alert list, start or stop the alert system, and check the price of any stock by simply sending a text message.
 The system either replies with confirmation or lets the user know they entered something incorrectly.

 **currently working mainly with Plivo - use that directory to run the app